MARTIMM/gtk-v3/README.md

 my GTK::V3::Gtk::GtkGrid $grid .= new;
 $grid.gtk_grid_attach( $label(), 0, 0, 1, 1);
 ```
   Notice how the native widget is retrieved with `$label()`.
+However this method is mostly internally only.
+See also [9].

   2) The `FALLBACK` method is used to test for the defined native functions as if the functions where methods.
 It calls the `fallback` methods in the class which in turn call the parent fallback using `callsame`.
 The resulting function addres is returned and processed with the `test-call` functions from **GTK::V3::X**.
 Thrown exceptions are handled by the function `test-catch-exception` from the same module.

   3) `N-GObject` is a native widget which is held internally in most of the classes.
 Sometimes they need to be handed over in a call or stored when it is returned.

   4) Each method can at least be called with perl6 like dashes in the method name.
 E.g. `gtk_container_add` can be written as `gtk-container-add`.

   5) In some cases the calls can be shortened too.
 E.g. `gtk_button_get_label` can also be called like `get_label` or `get-label`.
 Sometimes, when shortened, calls can end up with a call using the wrong native widget.
-When in doubt use the complete method call.
+When in doubt use the complete method name.

   6) Also a sub like `gtk_button_new` cannot be shortened because it will call the perl6 init method `new()`.
-In most cases, these calls are used when initializing classes, in this case to initialize a `GTK::V3::Gtk::GtkButton` class.
-Above brackets '[]' show which part can be chopped.
+These methods are used when initializing classes, in this case to initialize a `GTK::V3::Gtk::GtkButton` class.
+In the documentation, the use of brackets **[ ]** show which part can be chopped.
+E.g. `[gtk_button_] get_label`.

-  7) All classes deriving from GtkObject know about the `:widget` named attribute when instantiating a widget class.
+  7) All classes deriving from `GTK::V3::Glib::GObject` know about the `:widget(…)` named attribute when instantiating a widget class.
 This is used when the result of another native sub returns a N-GObject.
-This option works for all child classes too.
 E.g. cleaning a list box;
 ```
 my GTK::V3::Gtk::GtkListBox $list-box .= new(:build-id<someListBox>);
 loop {
   # Keep the index 0, entries will shift up after removal
   my $nw = $list-box.get-row-at-index(0);
   last unless $nw.defined;

+  # Instantiate a container object using the :widget argument
   my GTK::V3::Gtk::GtkBin $lb-row .= new(:widget($nw));
   $lb-row.gtk-widget-destroy;
 }
 ```

-  8) The attribute `:build-id` is used when a N-GObject is returned from builder for a search with a given object id using `$builder.gtk_builder_get_object()`.
-A builder must be initialized before to be useful.
-This option works for all child classes too.
+  8) The named argument `:build-id(…)` is used to get a N-GObject from a `GTK::V3::Gtk::GtkBuilder` object.
+It does something like `$builder.gtk_builder_get_object(…)`.
+A builder must be initialized and loaded with a GUI description before to be useful.
+For this, see also `GTK::Glade`.
+This option works for all child classes too if those classes are managed by `GtkBuilder`.
 E.g.
 ```
 my GTK::V3::Gtk::GtkLabel $label .= new(:build-id<inputLabel>);
 ```

   9) Sometimes a `N-GObject` must be given as a parameter.
 As mentioned above in [1] the CALL-ME method helps to return that object.
-To prevent mistakes (forgetting the '()' after the object), the parameters to the call are checked for the use of a GtkObject instead of the native object.
+To prevent mistakes (forgetting the '()' after the object), the parameters to the call are checked for the use of a `GTK::V3::Glib::GObject` instead of the native object.
 When encountered, the parameters are automatically converted.
 E.g.
 ```
 my GTK::V3::Gtk::GtkButton $button .= new(:label('press here'));
 my GTK::V3::Gtk::GtkLabel $label .= new(:label('note'));